cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+6/6/2020

+Setting up for a MenuLinks table so that the current 'core links' is database driven.
+This should be a nice step towards being able to quickly generate other sites.

+The emerging most popular use for images is to show content in files esp. via the pdf image extraction - this is great/as intended but an aspect I didn't anticipate is that many of these images essentially create 'duplicates' in the search results that are not helpful and take away from finding the file/better content (the file and the image are likely to have the same thumbnail...) - added a ShowInSearch column to the Image table to be able to control this.
+Most interesting issue with adding this was that an image excluded from search could have a unique tag - so tag pages are generated for all tags but the tag search page only gets tags from pages included in search.

 6/5/2020

 While saving a Pima County 1999 Mountain Parks report I found I needed to rotate an image - normally with a photo this is corrected before it hits this program since the current main photo source is Lightroom - however in this case because this was an extracted image from a pdf and this program is actually the quickest way for me to do that it was obvious that rotation in the UI would be a benefit - thankfully an easy change by combing MagicScaler and the recent change to the way the editor image/photo is displayed.

 Taking memory usage off the todo list - the UI changes plus the switch to MagicScaler seem to have at least improved the situation enough to let it go for now.

+Via a little string manipulation to replace - with spaces - this could eventually need data structure changes but for now this works for the display of tags.

+Bracket Codes extended to support 'Special Pages' like {{index}}, {{indexrss}}, {{searchpage}}, etc...
+In the process put some tests into place on the Bracket Code processing and improved that code!
+This is partly for general use and partly for the upcoming MenuLinks table where bracket codes will be valid and as a default setup using the bracket codes creates one more spot that where changes to this code or a site should be less likely to break links.

 6/4/2020